RHEOMETER vs VISCOMETER

-In contrast, a rheometer is a powerful R&D and problem solving tool that performs an array of rotational, oscillational, and vertical geometry movements with relatively a small volume (<1mL) to probe a broad range of rheological responses to applied forces and conditions such as stress, strain, shear, temperature, amplitude, frequency, tribology (friction), and vertical compression/pull-away and surface tension.
+In contrast, a rheometer is a versatile R&D and problem solving instrument to perform an array of rotational, oscillational, and vertical geometry movements with relatively a small volume (typically100uL to 1mL/assay) to probe a broad range of rheological responses to applied forces and conditions such as stress, strain, shear, temperature, amplitude, frequency, tribology (friction), vertical compression/pull-away and surface tension.
 These properties include, but are not limited to stringiness, stickiness, adhesion, cohesion, pumpability, suspension stability, texture, thixotropy, structural characterization, spreadability, and physical and thermal stability.

 The above tabs describe in more detail just some of the primary rheology measurements and their applications that RTS offers to help you better understand your product properties.
 RTS provides rapid turn-around, is very flexible and often perform investigative one-off analyses to meet your particular rheological needs.